nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   itself.
   * Pros: Will use less memory (e.g. for `delete`, just save the internship being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.
+### Help window feature

+The help window has been redesigned to show all the commands supported by WB as well as examples of how to use the commands.
+This is to enable ease of use as users can quickly reference commands from the help window instead of having to open and refer to the UG.

+#### Implementation

+The help window is implemented in the `HelpWindow` class.
+The `HelpUtil` class stores all the headers and examples `String`s for the commands in a two `HashMap`s.
+The help window will retrieve the list of `Command`s and then builds a `HelpCard` for each command and adds it into the `GridPane` to display in the `HelpWindow`.
+The `HelpCard` retrieves the respective header and example `String`s using the `getCommandHeader` and `getCommandExample` methods from `HelpUtil` and shows it using two `Label`s.

 ### Tips feature